Organic solderability preservative

 Organic solderability preservative or OSP is a method for coating of printed circuit boards.
 It uses a water-based organic compound that selectively bonds to copper and protects the copper until soldering.
+Compared to the traditional HASL process, the OSP process is widely used in the electronics manufacturing industry because it does not require high-temperature treatment and significantly reduces the risk of metal corrosion, environmental impact and damage to electronic components.